inwenis/blog/docs/posts/post28.md

 # escape!

-Why does escaping a character mean escaping a character?
+Why is escaping a character called escaping a character?

 When a C compiler (or any other compiler) encounters a `"` it thinks to it self "huh, this is the begninning or end of a string!".